pyvista.ImageDataFilters.pad_image

 Parameters:

-pad_valuefloat | sequence[float] | ‘mirror’ | ‘wrap’, default0.0
+pad_valuefloat | sequence[float] | ‘mirror’ | ‘wrap’, default: 0.0

 Padding value(s) given to new points outside the original image extent.
 Specify: